GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: GMAI-VL: A General Medical Vision-Language Model

 \subsection{Architecture}

 The GMAI-VL model is a vision-language model built upon the LLaVA architecture~\citep{liu2023llava,li2024llava}, incorporating three key components: a large language model (LLM), a vision encoder, and a projector (MLP), as illustrated in Fig.~\ref{fig:pipeline}(b).
-These components are designed to work together seamlessly, enabling the model to deliver exceptional performance in medical applications.

-We adopt InternLM2.5-7B~\citep{team2023internlm} as our language processing module, which offers outstanding reasoning capabilities.
-With a context window up to one million tokens, it can handle complex medical tasks and generate coherent, accurate responses.
-Its support for advanced instruction-following makes it particularly effective in addressing intricate medical queries, thereby enhancing the model's ability to understand and respond to a wide range of instructions.

-For vision processing, GMAI-VL employs a CLIP-based vision encoder~\citep{radford2021learning}, which transforms visual inputs into high-dimensional feature representations.
-CLIP's strong performance in aligning image and text representations ensures that medical image features are accurately extracted and effectively integrated with linguistic information, significantly enhancing the model's ability to handle multimodal medical data.
+We use InternLM2.5-7B~\citep{team2023internlm} as our language processing module, which provides exceptional reasoning capabilities.
+With a context window of up to one million tokens, it can manage complex medical tasks and generate coherent, accurate responses.
+For vision processing, we adopt a CLIP-based vision encoder~\citep{radford2021learning}, which converts visual inputs into high-dimensional feature representations.
+The MLP projector bridges the vision encoder and language processing module, optimizing high-dimensional outputs and improving feature representation.
+This framework enables GMAI-VL to effectively process multimodal medical data.

-The MLP, as a projector, serves as a bridge between the vision encoder and the LLM, optimizing high-dimensional outputs and further enhancing feature representation.
-The seamless integration of these components enables GMAI-VL to excel in processing and understanding complex medical multimodal data.